Simon Tracey: Playing career

 Tracey played most of his professional career at Sheffield United.
 He started out as a goalkeeper at Wimbledon in 1985.
 He made his debut in a 2–1 loss to Liverpool in the Charity Shield in 1988 after Dave Beasant, the hero of the FA Cup Final win that gave Wimbledon their place in the match, had been sold to Newcastle United.
 He kept his place for the first League game of the season but did not perform well in a 5–1 defeat and was dropped and replaced temporarily with Ron Green and then, permanently, Hans Segers.

 He was sold on to Sheffield United in 1988 for £7,500 and was part of the team that was promoted from the old Third Division in the 1988-89 season finishing in second place.
 He was an ever-present during the following season when United were again promoted, this time to the old First Division and also won the club's player of the season award for the same season.
 Tracey remained first-choice in the top flight and was again player of the season, this time for the 1991-92 season.

 Tracey then suffered regular injuries and his games were limited by the arrival of Alan Kelly in the summer of 1992 for the first season of the new FA Premier League.
-During this time he had loan spells at several clubs, including Manchester City, Norwich City, Nottingham Forest and his old team Wimbledon.
+He got a start against Tottenham Hotspur on 2nd September 1992, but was sent off for two bookable offences, first handling the ball outside the penalty area, and then for grabbing Andy Gray to prevent him taking a quick throw in, again while out of the penalty area.
+After this he had loan spells at several clubs, including Manchester City, Norwich City, Nottingham Forest and his old team Wimbledon.
 Whilst on loan at Manchester City in November 1994, Tracey appeared in a 5–0 loss to rivals Manchester Utd, the worst losing margin for City in a Manchester Derby.